At the beginning of each school year, I am required to fully disclose my syllabus to all perspective students and parents.

 Does the state do that for each school when school performance grades and school report cards are published?

-Last week, State Superintendent of Public Schools Mark Johnson released a video to all public school teachers announcing the new revamped state school report card system.
+During the 2017-2018 school year, State Superintendent of Public Schools Mark Johnson released a video to all public school teachers announcing the new revamped state school report card system.

 Here is a frame that is closed captioned –